Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 li:nth-child(odd) { /* Selects all odd indexed elements */ }
 ```

 Did you get all that?
-This has a more than a few options!
+This has more than a few options!

 ### Exercise: CSS Selectors